yarisvt/tyk-docs/tyk-docs/content/universal-data-graph/udg-getting-started/creating-schema.md

 At this point you can also remove any fields from any type and not show them in your Data Graph response.

-## Creating Data Graph schema in Tyk Dasboard

-You can design your Data Graph schema from scratch in Tyk Dashboard.
-To do that go to **Schema tab** and use the built-in schema editor.

-{{< img src="/img/dashboard/udg/getting-started/schema-designer.png" alt="Schema editor" >}}

-On the left-hand side some additional actions are available:
-- **Schema import** - if you have a `.gql` `.graphql` or `.graphqls` file that you created in an external tool of you choice, you can import it using this button.
-- **Hide schema editor** - this will toggle the schema editor on and off if you need more space on your screen to work on [connecting data sources]({{< ref "/universal-data-graph/udg-getting-started/connect-datasource">}}).
-- **Search schema** - if your Data Graph schema is large and you need to find a type ot a field quickly, this search button will help you do that.
-It also has the *Find and replace* option, if you need to do bulk changes in Data Graph schema.
-- **Download schema** - this allows you to download current Data Graph schema and store it outside of Tyk Dashboard.
-- **Learn more** - open a new tab in your browser and takes you directly to Universal Data Graph documentation.